Scalable Event Cloud Network for Event-based Classification: Experiment

 \subsection{Human Pose Estimation Results}

-Human pose estimation is a fundamental task that is widely used in autonomous driving, virtual reality, and security.
+Human pose estimation is a fundamental task that is widely used in virtual reality and security.
 It aims to accurately regress the human skeletons' key points.
 Event cameras are distinguished by their advantages in privacy, high speed, and ability to capture motion without blur in such tasks.
-We follow the DHP19 official split setting, using S1-S12 for training and S13-S17 for testing, and only two front cameras are used following the raw DHP19 dataset.
-Point Cloud representation was demonstrated to be efficient for edge devices but did not perform well in the MPJPE metric \cite{zhao2021point}.
+Point Cloud representation was demonstrated to be efficient for edge devices, but did not perform well in the MPJPE metric.
 Furthermore, this work proposed the Rasterized Point Cloud representation (RPC), which retains the original Point Cloud network while additionally introducing the representation transformation time, as shown in \cref{table: experiment preprocess}.
-FECNet leverages the raw unprocessed Event Cloud to reach the SOTA results of point-based and voxel-based methods.
-Meanwhile, FECNet has the smallest model size, with GMACs of only 0.12, which is 2\% of Point Transformer.
+SECNet leverages the raw unprocessed Event Cloud to reach the SOTA results of point-based and voxel-based methods.
+Meanwhile, SECNet has the smallest model size, with GMACs of only 0.160, which is 2\% of Point Transformer, as shown in \cref{table: experiment human}.
 In addition, it takes only 4.37 ms for the model to infer a sample on the server.
+Furthermore, the citations corresponding to \cref{table: experiment thu,table: ucf hardware,table: experiment human} are provided in the \cref{appendix: comparison method} and visualization results shown in \cref{section: st feature}.